learnk8s/learnk8s.io/src/microsAuthentication/content.md

 ```

 AMIT: this should be refactored.
 We can use Kubectl + impersonation.
+> I am not sure how we can make an API call using impersonation.
+Quick google didn't return anything
+> Also I would prefer this example to be as it is as it shows how this would work in an application running in a
+> pod and flows nicely into the service implementation in Go.

 Thus, the `curl` command to run in the pod shell session is:

 ```terminal|command=1-6|title=bash